jennyaurelia/Portfolio/README.md

 # Portfolio
-Compilation of past projects done (mainly in the area of Data Science)
+Compilation of past projects done (mainly in the area of Data Science and basic Natural Language Processing)